-Stamps and labels from the suppliers of these materials can contain the names and addresses of their businesses.
+Stamps and labels from the suppliers of these materials may contain the names and addresses of their businesses.
 Reference lists — such as Alexander Katlan’s American Artists’ Materials Suppliers Directory — can be used to track them down and, in turn, help establish when and where a work was made.

 Comparing the date the materials were purchased with the date on which the artist signed the finished work can even give you an idea of how long it took to complete.

-The types of materials used to create a work’s board, cradle or stretcher, along with how it was constructed, also vary over time and between places.
+The types of materials used to create a work’s board, cradle or stretcher, along with how it was constructed, vary over time and between places.

-Soft wood, such as poplar, was used in Italy, while hard wood, for example oak, was used in Britain and the Netherlands.
-Another clue can be obtained from how the canvas is fixed to the stretcher — staples replaced nails after the 1940s.
+Soft wood, such as poplar, was used in Italy, while hard wood — oak, for example — was used in Britain and the Netherlands.
+Another clue can be obtained from how the canvas is fixed to the stretcher: staples replaced nails after the 1940s.

 When a gallery or museum displays a work of art, it often attaches a label to its back that indicates the artist’s name, the picture’s title, and usually a date, inventory number and address.